National Museum of Denmark Visitor Guide

 Era: Bronze Age burial, c.
 1370 BC

-The Egtved Girl’s grave is one of the museum’s most human exhibits — a teenage girl laid in an oak coffin with clothing, hair, and personal effects preserved in remarkable detail.
+The Egtved Girl’s grave is one of the museum’s most human exhibits.
+A teenage girl is laid in an oak coffin with clothing, hair, and personal effects preserved in remarkable detail.
 It matters because it turns prehistory into an individual story rather than a timeline.
 Many visitors don’t give their eyes time to adjust to the dim case lighting and miss the finer textile details.

 Where to find it: Danish Prehistory galleries, in a lower-lit room after the main Bronze Age cases.